Timinator2000/Algorithm_X/02 - exact_cover/03 - requirements.md

 How many solutions get eliminated?
 Because all test cases are guaranteed to have a unique solution, we know all possible solutions _except one_ will be eliminated.
 That doesn’t really make the point I want to make unless we look at how many solutions need to be checked.

-Test Cases 1 and 2 only have Mrs. Knuth teach on a single day, so there is no impact to those test cases.
+Test Cases 1 and 2 only have Mrs. Knuth teaching on a single day, so there is no impact to those test cases.
 However, starting with Test Case 3, the unconstrained results grow rapidly.
-Remember, every one of those solutions needs to be eventually checked to make sure no two instruments are taught on the same day.
+Remember, every one of these possible solutions needs to be eventually checked to make sure no two instruments are taught on the same day.

-* Test Case 3 - 96
+* Test Case 3 - 96 possible solutions

-* Test Case 4 - 1818
+* Test Case 4 - 1818 possible solutions

-* Test Case 5 - 11414
+* Test Case 5 - 11414 possible solutions

-* Test Case 6 - 130235
+* Test Case 6 - 130235 possible solutions

-* Test Case 7 – I stopped counting at 500k
+* Test Case 7 – I stopped counting at 500k possible solutions

 There is a point to this exercises.
 It is always best to restrict Algorithm X as much as possible with requirements/constraints.
 You will not always be able to eliminate the need to further validate potential solutions after Algorithm X finds them, but it is always best to provide Algorithm X with as much information as possible.
 You will be rewarded with a significantly smaller set of possible solutions, and in many cases, the only valid solution.